 GEO satellites can be used with cheap user equipment at the ground stations, since the satellite is at a fixed location with respect to the ground.
-LEO and MEO satellites have the advantage of lower latency due to lower altitude, but require more complex antennas at the satellite and more importantly at ground stations in order to track the satellite in orbit [61].
-Some satellites use elliptical orbits, e.g., the Molniya constellation consisting of five satellites, in order to solve this problem since they need 1D scanning instead of 2D antenna scanning by ground station antennas [61].
+LEO and MEO satellites have the advantage of lower latency due to lower altitude, but require more complex antennas at the satellite and more importantly at ground stations in order to track the satellite in orbit [265].
+Some satellites use elliptical orbits, e.g., the Molniya constellation consisting of five satellites, in order to solve this problem since they need 1D scanning instead of 2D antenna scanning by ground station antennas [265].

 Satellite communications are overcoming the traditional challenges that prevented them previously from being a competitive backhaul solution.
 Indeed, there are several reasons that allow satellite to compete for backhaul connectivity.
-Mainly, the satellite operator can act as a service provider for the MNO [62], and thus the satellite launch and management costs do not affect the MNO directly, as long as the costs of bandwidth leasing and/or of SLA between MNO and satellite operator allow satellite to compete with other backhaul technologies [62].
+Mainly, the satellite operator can act as a service provider for the MNO [266], and thus the satellite launch and management costs do not affect the MNO directly, as long as the costs of bandwidth leasing and/or of service level agreement (SLA) between MNO and satellite operator allow satellite to compete with other backhaul technologies [266].
 Therefore, the following advancements led to addressing most of the challenges traditionally faced by satellite connectivity and especially the use of satellite for backhaul:

-- Increase in capacity and decrease in cost per Mbps: The main driver for the decreased cost per Mbps over satellite links is the increasing use of HTSs [63].
-HTS can achieve 20 times more throughput than the traditional fixed satellite service [64, 65].
-They allow for narrower beams, with frequency reuse across multiple beams, thus reusing multiple spot beams to cover a service area, as opposed to the traditional wide beam approach [64].
-Furthermore, they are launched in GEO, LEO, and MEO orbits [65].
-This increase in capacity and the abundance of offered HTS bandwidth led to a decrease in costs per Mbps [63, 66].
-The price decrease has followed an exponential trend in the last few years, and it is expected to continue, albeit with an almost linear slope, in the coming years [67]. - Decrease in delay: Latency in satellite links has always been a problem that cannot be overcome due to the distance traveled by the signal.
+Increase in capacity and decrease in cost per Mbps: The main driver for the decreased cost per Mbps over satellite links is the increasing use of high throughput satellites (HTSs) [267].
+HTS can achieve 20 times more throughput than the traditional fixed satellite service [268, 269].
+They allow for narrower beams, with frequency reuse across multiple beams, thus reusing multiple spot beams to cover a service area, as opposed to the traditional wide beam approach [268].
+Furthermore, they are launched in GEO, LEO, and MEO orbits [269].

+This increase in capacity and the abundance of offered HTS bandwidth led to a decrease in costs per Mbps [267, 270].
+The price decrease has followed an exponential trend in the last few years, and it is expected to continue, albeit with an almost linear slope, in the coming years [271].

+- Decrease in delay: Latency in satellite links has always been a problem that cannot be overcome due to the distance traveled by the signal.
 However, latency is being reduced through innovative techniques in other parts of the protocol stack, since not much can be made about the signal travel time.
-For example, TCP acceleration is used to decrease latency [66, 67].
-In addition, the increased use of LEO

-- and MEO satellites can partially reduce the delay problem, since they operate at lower altitudes than GEO satellites.
+For example, TCP acceleration is used to decrease latency [270, 271].
+In addition, the increased use of LEO and MEO satellites can partially reduce the delay problem, since they operate at lower altitudes than GEO satellites.
 Furthermore, another method that can reduce delay is the operation of satellite backhaul networks at Layer 2, since traditionally satellite communications are operated at Layer 3 of the protocol stack.
-This Layer 2 operation not only reduces latency but also makes integration of satellite backhaul with the traditional MNO backhaul easier [67]. - Decrease in complexity: MNOs do not have to worry about the management of their satellite backhaul connectivity, since there are several flexible business models that govern their relationship with the satellite operator.
-In fact, the satellite operator can offer a leasing agreement to MNO, or they can sign a SLA where the MNO sets the KPIs and target values, whereas the satellite operator ensures that the required targets are met [62, 67].
+This Layer 2 operation not only reduces latency but also makes integration of satellite backhaul with the traditional MNO backhaul easier [271]. - Decrease in complexity: MNOs do not have to worry about the management of their satellite backhaul connectivity, since there are several flexible business models that govern their relationship with the satellite operator.
+In fact, the satellite operator can offer a leasing agreement to MNO, or they can sign a SLA where the MNO sets the key performance indicators (KPIs) and target values, whereas the satellite operator ensures that the required targets are met [266, 271].

 In addition, flexible business models allow MNOs to use satellite backhaul as a black box and focus on running their network and managing their business.
-The following business models were described in [62]:
+The following business models were described in [266]: